dgatf/msrc/README.md

 If more than 6S change R values or you may burn the Arduino!

-## Thermistors (optional)
+## Thermistors

-Temperature is measured with NTC thermistors (100k).
-Adjust thermistor Beta if needed (default is 4190).
+Two temperature sensors can be installed through the analog pins A0 and A1 Temperature is measured with NTC thermistors (100k).
+Adjust thermistor Beta in esc_smartport.h if needed (NTC_BETA, default is 4190).
 Sensor output in Celsius

+## Current

+Current is measured through analog pin A4

 ## OpenTx sensors (sensor Id 10)